sanazjml/QuantISH_pipeline/TMA-CISH/Readme.md

 1. Make a mask of deconvoluted brown channel.
 There is a MATLAB script called directly in Anduril pipeline to make a mask of deconvoluted channel for quantification step. (mask.sh, mask_fun.m, mask_run.m functions are being called in this step)

-2.Cleaning demultiplexing artifacts.
+2. Cleaning demultiplexing artifacts.
 This step applies cleaning demultiplexing artifacts automatically from the original TMA using the resynthesizer textural synthesis plug-in in GNU Image Manipulation Program.
 The steps are written in “inpainting.py” in python-fu scripting language, which allows fully automatic batch processing for each TMA spot in the analysis.

 3. Cell segmentation .
 The pipeline calls CellProfiler software and the saved segment.cpproj in which the non-default parameters for the images in analysis were determined experimentally. (segment.cpproj and segment.sh are called in this step)